-11 Where the number of applications for admission is greater than the published admission number, applications for the Academy will be considered by the Trust against the criteria set out below.

-12 The Priory Ruskin Academy will first accept all pupils with an education, health and care (EHC) plan or a statement of special educational needs which names the Academy.

-13 After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out below:
+- The Priory Ruskin Academy will first accept all pupils with an education, health and care (EHC) plan (Children and Families Act 2014) or a statement of special educational needs (Education Act 1996) that names the academy. - 15 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out: